Samuel-Bachorik/machine_learning_library/README.md

 # Fully automatic backpropagation algorithm trough various linear layers, activation functions and loss function

-   - How to change weights of the model to get better results?
-The right question is - what are derivatives of weights with respect to loss function?<br/>
+   - What are derivatives of weights with respect to loss function?
+How to update model's weights to get better predictions?<br/>

-   - Backpropagation alorithm implemented in this library will give you answer to this question. <br/>
+   - Backpropagation alorithm implemented in this library will give you answer to this questions. <br/>

    - Build your model, put your data inside, run backward, save model weights, load model weights and test trained model in real life<br/>
 # Tests on hand written digits - MNIST